Eastern University Student Receives $10,000 NCTM Scholarship

 For more than 40 years, the Mathematics Education Trust has channeled the generosity of contributors through the creation and funding of grants, awards, honors, and other projects that support the improvement of mathematics teaching and learning.
 The trust provides funds to support in-service teachers in improving their classroom practices and increasing their mathematical knowledge and also provides funds for prospective teachers.

 The National Council of Teachers of Mathematics is the public voice of mathematics education, supporting teachers to ensure equitable mathematics learning of the highest quality for each and every student through vision, leadership, professional development and research.
-With 60,000 members and more than 230 Affiliates, it is the world's largest organization dedicated to improving mathematics education in prekindergarten through grade 12.
+It is the world's largest organization dedicated to improving mathematics education in prekindergarten through grade 12.
 NCTM is dedicated to ongoing dialogue and constructive discussion with all stakeholders about what is best for students and envisions a world where everyone is enthused about mathematics, sees the value and beauty of mathematics, and is empowered by the opportunities mathematics affords.

 Media Contact: Stacey Finkel, firstname.lastname@example.org, (703) 304-1377